 If your child hits their head against something, whether it’s playing a sport or roughhousing at home, you should watch for signs of a concussion.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the team of expert pediatricians provides expert concussion testing and personalized treatment plans to help your child recover from a concussion safely.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the team of expert pediatricians provides expert concussion testing and personalized treatment plans to help your child recover from a concussion safely.
 If you’re concerned about a potential concussion, call Newport Children’s Medical Group today.

 A concussion is a brain injury that occurs when a sudden and forceful blow to the head causes the brain to move back and forth in the skull.
 When the brain collides with the inside of the skull, it can cause chemical changes in the brain, and in some cases, damage to the brain cells.